| Title: | Bayesian Methods for Change Point Analysis |

 maxZealousAttempts |

-method estimates the change points of the data making use of the salso algorithm, for a DetectCPObj
+The posterior_estimate method estimates the change points of the data making use of the salso algorithm, for a DetectCPObj class object.

 object |